Numerous types – infinite possibilities

 Depending on requirements, structural steel is used and welded in various industries and areas, for instance when building vehicles, railway vehicles, ships, steel constructions, pipelines, apparatus and tanks.

-MAG, WIG, Manual metal arc, Plasma and laser welding
+MAG, TIG, Manual metal arc, Plasma and laser welding

 Most structural steels can be welded with all conventional welding procedures.
 The most commonly used procedure is the efficient MAG procedure that allows simple and safe handling combined with a high welding speed.

-If it is important to produce very strong, clean or precise welds, WIG welding is the better option.
-WIG or plasma welding procedures are frequently applied to weld thin sheets.
+If it is important to produce very strong, clean or precise welds, TIG welding is the better option.
+TIG or plasma welding procedures are frequently applied to weld thin sheets.
 Manual metal arc welding is always a good alternative when welding structural steel outdoors.
 Also, structural steel can be connected reliably using laser welding.
 The processing speed is high and laser welding can be easily automated.